-- Understand the central concepts, tools of inquiry, and structures of the disciplines and can create learning experiences that make these aspects of subject matter meaningful. - Understand how children learn and develop, how they differ in their approaches to learning and create learning opportunities that are adapted to diverse learners and learning contexts. - Plan learning experiences that are based on learner's existing proficiency, interests, experiences including misconceptions and errors, and understand how students come to view, develop and make sense of subject matter contained in the learning experiences. - Use knowledge of effective verbal, nonverbal and media communication techniques to foster active inquiry, collaboration, and supportive interaction in the classroom. - Understand and use formal and informal assessment strategies to evaluate and ensure the continuous intellectual, social and physical developments of the learner. - Develop self-identity as a teacher through school-based experiences and reflective practices that continually evaluate the effects of his/her choices and actions.
+- PSO-1- Understand the central concepts, tools of inquiry, and structures of the disciplines and can create learning experiences that make these aspects of subject matter meaningful. - PSO-2- Understand how children learn and develop, how they differ in their approaches to learning and create learning opportunities that are adapted to diverse learners and learning contexts. - PSO-3-Plan learning experiences that are based on learner's existing proficiency, interests, experiences including misconceptions and errors, and understand how students come to view, develop and make sense of subject matter contained in the learning experiences. - PSO-4Use knowledge of effective verbal, nonverbal and media communication techniques to foster active inquiry, collaboration, and supportive interaction in the classroom. - -PSO-5 Understand and use formal and informal assessment strategies to evaluate and ensure the continuous intellectual, social and physical developments of the learner.